Simple

 simple abundance and rich poverty.
 Positive existential psychology

-invites researchers to examine the paradoxes of contentment.
 Another year has just died in a splendid sent-off.

 Let's say good-bye to all our sorrows, disappointments, heartbreaks